 Five matchups will be chosen by the league commissioner each week of the College Football regular season.
 Each entry will choose who they think will win each game.
-Each entry will assign a Confidence Value (CV) for each matchup, from a list of 5 choices, based on how confident you are in choosing the winner correctly, but you may only choose one unique CV for each game each week.
+Each entry will also assign a Confidence Value (CV) for each matchup, from 1 to 5, based on how confident you are in choosing the winner correctly, but you may only choose one unique CV for each game each week.

 1.)
 If you choose the winner correctly, you will receive the CV points that you assigned for that game.

 2.)
 Incorrect selections score zero points for that game.

 Example: LSU vs Alabama: You are extremely confident that LSU will win the game so you choose LSU and assign a point value for that game of 10 points.
 If LSU wins, you receive 10 points towards your overall point total.
 If LSU loses, you receive zero points.
 The other games follow the same format.

 See "Points Distribution" section below for how much the point values are for each game

 Choose a Confidence Value for each game based on how confident you are of your selection winning the game.
 Below is the breakdown for each week: